jogonzal/FacebookBotDialogFlow/README.md

 ![Alt text](/dialog.PNG?raw=true "Facebook dialog example")

+### Code structure
+1. Implementation of DSL is in "FacebookBotDialogFlow"
+2. Implementation of sample bots is described above and in SampleBots/BreakfastBot and SampleBots/QuizBot

+### Development

+1. Install Visual studio community edition 2015
+2. Open FacebookBotDialogFlow.sln
+3. To run a sample, set it as a startup project and hit "run" (Start with "BreakfastBot")
+4. You can use the Microsoft bot framework bot emulator to interact with the bot

 ## Design rationale

 The facebook bot framework provides APIs that allow us to build bots - we can interact with them by writing text or having them display options as buttons and clicking/tapping them.
 This DSL focuses on the latter.